GoogleChrome/developer.chrome.com/site/en/docs/devtools/settings/index.md

 {% endDetailsSummary %}

 {% Video src="video/NJdAV9UgKuN8AhoaPBquL7giZQo1/c7LuWSe2cqFDjAVFKE0S.mp4", autoplay=false, controls="true", muted="true", class="screenshot" %}
-This example first shows how to click on a link and open a new tab *without* DevTools, then when you enable this option, a new tab *with* DevTools.
+This video first shows how to click on a link and open a new tab *without* DevTools.
+Then when you enable this option, a new tab opens *with* DevTools.
 {% endDetails %}

 {% Details %}